 The material is 100% polyester stretch fabric.
 For only £2 difference in price, these seem to be a more durable option than the Highlander ones.

 Donhobo Women’s Walking Waterproof Trousers

-Slightly more sophisticated are donhobo’s Women’s Walking Waterproof Trousers, thermal fleece lined.
-These are advertised as suitable for skiing, snow, hiking and fishing, and could make another good option for going ashore in colder conditions.
+Slightly more sophisticated, the Donhobo’s Women’s Walking Waterproof Trousers, boast incredible features such as it being thermal fleece lined.
+The garment is advertised as suitable for skiing, snow, hiking and fishing, and could make another good option for going ashore in colder conditions.

-They come in several colours, and are advertised as windproof, waterproof and breathable.
+Available in several colours, the trousers are advertised as windproof, waterproof and breathable.

-The shape is similar to a slim-legged pair of jeans, though some wearers have commented that they are a snug fit, so maybe worth sizing up.
+Love that the shape is similar to a slim-legged pair of jeans.
+Although some wearers have commented that they are a snug fit, so I’d recommend sizing up.

 Rohan’s Women’s Ventus Overtrousers

 • Waistband: Cohaesive waist adjustment, with added elastication and shock cord stow system